 The key items that determine if the Old Regime is better include:

-• HRA Exemption: Deductible rent paid to landords.
+• HRA Exemption: Deductible rent paid to landlords.
 Learn rules in the HRA Exemption Guide.

 • Section 24(b): Up to ₹2 Lakhs interest on self-occupied home loans.